okta/okta.github.io/_source/_posts/2018-03-15-build-react-native-authentication-oauth.md

 ## Build Your App

-Modify `App.js` to have the following code that allows you to authorize, refresh your access token, and revoke it.
+Replace the code in `App.js` with the following JavaScript.
+This code allows you to authorize, refresh your access token, and revoke it.

 ```js
 import React, { Component } from 'react';